-Douglas Snelling's story is sparking interest from international scholars newly concerned with how California's sophisticated modern concepts spread west across the Pacific to influence contemporary urban development across Asia.
+Douglas Snelling's story sparked interest from international scholars interested in how California's sophisticated modern concepts spread west across the Pacific to influence contemporary urban development across Asia.
 They see continuing feedbacks from Chicago-based architect Frank Lloyd Wright's 1890s and 1900s interpretations of Japan's traditional architecture and culture.

 Why don’t we know more about Snelling – his organic modernist buildings dotted all over Sydney, his furniture designs invariably with those ‘California splay’ legs (so fashionable today), and what about those infinity pools ... .how better to integrate the look of nature with design?

 —Dr Prudence Black, design scholar (ARC DECRA Fellow, University of Sydney), Sydney 2012

 You show a deep understanding of the foibles of human nature—what a pity people can’t be more civil and for that matter adventurous, in their thinking.

 —His Excellency Michael Bryce AM AE, architect and designer, Canberra, 2012.